youssefattia98/ROS2-Based---TIAGO-Robot-Navigation/README.md

 and then control the robot using your keyboard.

+You can alternatively use nav2 goals to control the robot.

 To save the map, use

 `ros2 run nav2_map_server map_saver_cli -f ~/map`

 To serialize the map in posegraph format, add the slam_toolbox pannel in rviz and click on the "serialize map" button.
+You can also use this pannel to save a map in yaml format.

 ## navigation launch